 Classes are more intimate; in larger class sizes, breakups into smaller groups can occur.
 Smaller classes also allow the teacher to spend more time one-to-one with each pupil.
 In the first few days of your child’s new school, a teacher has more flexibility to be on hand to help them integrate within the group.

-Fewer children in school brings more opportunities to encourage stronger friendships.
+Fewer children in school bring more opportunities to encourage stronger friendships.
 In private schools, children are encouraged to get to know one another, creating a community that contributes to a better learning environment.